Ph. D. student at Notre Dame of Maryland University

 Community Dance Practitioner

-Specialist in the Arts and Creative Aging
+Specialist in Creative Aging

 Dance for Parkinson's

 Basics of Alzheimer's and Dementia

 Progressing Ballet Technique

 Juan Carlos Claudio is the Co-founder and former COO of Minding Motion for Graceful Aging™, Founder and Co-director of GREY MATTERS: Dance for Parkinson's- Utah the first program of its kind in Utah, Outreach and Booking Director for the Ririe-Woodbury Dance Company and Fitness Instructor at Huntsman Cancer Institute Wellness and Rehabilitation Center.
 Currently he serves as an adjunct faculty at Weber State University in Ogden Utah.
 He has been educating audiences on the importance of healthy bodies and creative minds to all ages for over twenty years.
 Juan Carlos obtained his Master of Fine Arts degree from the University of Utah, Department of Modern Dance where he held the position of Assistant Professor in the Department of Modern Dance and the Office of Undergraduate Studies from 2009-2016.

 He holds a Creative Arts and Aging Teaching Artist Certification from the National Center for Creative Aging, First Aid/CPR/AED Certification from the American Red Cross, The Basics: Memory Loss, Dementia and Alzheimer’s Disease, Effective Communication Strategies and Understanding and Relating to Dementia Related Behavior online course certificates from the Alzheimer’s Association.
 He is completing his Dance for PD® certification from the Mark Morris Dance Group in New York and the AFAA Golden Hearts: Senior Fitness Certification and Cognitive Behavioral Therapy Practitioner from UDEMY.